Discover the 2 Types of Rattlesnakes in Wisconsin

 Length20-32 inches

-Wisconsin’s other rattlesnake species, the eastern massasauga rattlesnake, is even more rare than the timber rattlesnake.
-Eastern massasaugas live in the southwestern areas of the state and are both a Federally Threatened Species as well as a State Endangered Species.
+Wisconsin’s other rattlesnake species, the eastern massasauga rattlesnake, is even rare than the timber rattlesnake.
+Eastern massasaugas live in the southwestern areas of the state and are both Federally Threatened Species as well as State Endangered Species.
 They are sometimes called “swamp rattlers” because they prefer moist and wet areas along streams and rivers.
 They often live in floodplain habitats near rivers, open canopy wetlands, fresh wet meadows, sedge meadows, shrubby areas, or nearby upland prairies.

 During the spring, eastern massasaugas begin to emerge from their winter brumation or hibernation, usually sometime in early April.
-They are active throughout the summer until the middle of November, when they seek out underground mammal or crayfish burrows, sawdust piles, old stumps, and rotted out root channels to sleep in for the winter.
+They are active throughout the summer until the middle of November when they seek out underground mammal or crayfish burrows, sawdust piles, old stumps, and rotted-out root channels to sleep in for the winter.
 Eastern massasauga rattlesnakes breed in August, and female snakes give birth around the same time the following year.

 Although they are venomous, eastern massasaugas are extremely secretive and shy.